conacts/obsidian/114 Multiple Integration.md

 > Integrate $f(x,y,z)=x$ over the region $W$ in the first octant above $z=y^2$ and below $z=80-5x^2 -4y^2$
 > Rewrite:
 > $$\iint_D \int^{80-5x^2-4y^2}_{z=y^2}x$$
 > 1. Now we find the ranges for the next two integrals.
 Knowing that the first quadrant starts at $x=0$ and $y=0$ we can assume those are the bottom constraints.
-For the top constaints we can set the two equations equal to one another
+For the top constants we can set the two equations equal to one another
 > $$80-5x^2-4y^2 = y^2, \quad 16 - x^2 = y^2, \quad x^2 + y^2 = 16, \quad x = 4, y = \sqrt{16-x^2}$$
 > 3. Now we rewrite the integral
 > $$\int_0^4 \int_0^{\sqrt{16-x^2}} \int^{80-5x^2-4y^2}_{z=y^2}x$$